McCaffreyr/CSC120-FinalProject/cheatsheet.md

 -To complete Phase One you must enter the library room one which is connected to hallway twelve -To complete Phase Two you must find all three key books: Dracula, Tangled, and History of Transylvania in the library and move to the library stairs from library room two
--To complete phase three and the game you must kill the science teacher.
+-To complete phase three and the game you must kill the science teacher (to do so, you must save the drained students).